tomascco/pokecli/README.md

 ## Usage

-This is a WIP and only supports querying for Pokémons' abilities.
+This is a WIP and only supports displaying the raw data from PokéAPI.

 Example:

-    $ poke ability Desolate Land
+    $ poke query ability Desolate Land

+    $ poke query pokemon Eevee

 ## Development